MOmar990/Anubis-Vault/README.markdown

     pip install cryptography stegano Pillow colorama --user
     ```

-- **Path Errors**:
+- **Lost Scrolls**:
-  - Use absolute paths (e.g., `/home/user/file.txt`).
+  - Use absolute paths (e.g., `/home/user/secret_scroll.txt`).
-  - Ensure files exist and are readable.
+  - Ensure scrolls exist and are readable.

-- **Stego Image Too Small**:
+- **Small Sarcophagus**:
-  - The tool will suggest required dimensions (e.g., “Need a 1920x1080 PNG”).
+  - Anubis will suggest required dimensions (e.g., “Need a 1920x1080 PNG”).
-  - Use a larger PNG or skip stego.
+  - Use a larger PNG or skip concealment.

-- **Password Issues**:
+- **Oath Forgotten**:
-  - Ensure the password matches the one used for encryption.
+  - Ensure the oath matches the one used to seal.
-  - Use strong passwords (12+ characters, mixed characters).
+  - Use strong oaths (12+ characters, mixed characters).

-- **Still Stuck?**:
+- **Still Cursed?**:
-  - Open an issue on GitHub with the error message and steps to reproduce.
+  - Open an issue on GitHub with the curse details and ritual steps.

 ## Contributing

-We’d love your help to make this tool even more super!
+Join Anubis’ guardians!
 To contribute:
-1. Fork the repository.
+1. Fork the temple.
-2. Create a feature branch (`git checkout -b feature/awesome-update`).
+2. Create a ritual branch (`git checkout -b ritual/awesome-rune`).
-3. Commit changes (`git commit -m "Add awesome update"`).
+3. Inscribe changes (`git commit -m "Add awesome rune"`).
-4. Push to the branch (`git push origin feature/awesome-update`).
+4. Push to the branch (`git push origin ritual/awesome-rune`).
-5. Open a pull request with a clear description.
+5. Open a pull request with a clear inscription.

-Please follow the code style, keep the comic-book tone, and add tests for new features.
+Keep the Anubis vibe, follow the code style, and add tests for new rituals.

 ## License

-This project is licensed under the MIT License.
+This project is guarded under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-Have questions or ideas?
-Open an issue on GitHub or contribute directly.
-Let’s make encryption fun and secure! *WHAM!*
+Questions or visions?
+Open an issue on GitHub or join the guardians.
+Let’s seal secrets with Anubis! *KA-BOOM!*